 What Is a Mesh System, and How Does It Work?

 Your Internet connection can only be as fast and reliable as your wireless signal can allow it to be.
-If you want your Wi-Fi to match the speeds your Internet provider promised you, you need a router that can deliver those speeds to all of your devices throughout your entire home.
+If you want your wireless connection to match the high-speed Internet connection your provider promised you, you need a Wi-Fi system that can deliver those speeds to all of your devices throughout your entire home.
 If you use anything less, you’ll never be able to get the speed, reliability, and coverage you deserve from a wireless network.

 What Is a Mesh System?